 What is the best GPS tracker for kids?

-We recommend Jiobit as the best GPS tracker for kids.
-It's a kid-proof tracker that can withstand the elements, though the company has started taken orders on a new version.
-The original Jiobit seamlessly with the smartphones you or a caregiver might carry around, so you not only know the location of your child but who they're with as well — a valuable feature if you rely on a nanny or babysitter and want to check in on how they're doing.
+Jiobit has been the best GPS tracker for kids, thanks to a kid-proof design that can withstand the elements, though the company has started taken orders on a new version.
+The original Jiobit seamlessly with the smartphones you or a caregiver might carry around, so you not only know the location of your child but who they're with — a valuable feature if you rely on a nanny or babysitter and want to check in on how everyone is doing.

 You may be thinking about trying out other options like a standard GPS tracker instead of one designed specifically for kids, but we'd caution against that.
 The best GPS trackers for kids are designed specifically to be worn and sometimes operated by children.
 Dedicated GPS trackers, which may be more fully featured, can be overwhelming for youngsters to use.
 For example, the Spot Gen3 ($150) offers pinpoint accuracy in a durable device, but younger kids would have a hard time knowing which button was which — including an emergency button that sends location data to rescue personnel.

 The best GPS trackers for kids you can buy today

-As for the original Jiobit, with no screen, microphone or speaker, the Jiobit feels very durable.
+As for the original Jiobit, with no screen, microphone or speaker, it feels very durable.
 It's shock-resistant and waterproof with an IPX8 rating — I doubt my 6-year-old could destroy it without a dedicated, sustained effort.
 We threw it on the ground, stepped on it and left it on the driveway during a rain shower, and it kept working just fine.